 A 100% attendance is required.
 Credit will not be given for any weekend seminars, video taped seminars, correspondence seminars or "gained experience" outside of our program.
 Please note that no form of audio or visual reproduction of any lectures, labs, or notes is permitted.

-The student will receive a mail by ground mail or email confirming their reservation once all applicable admission requirements have been fulfilled.
+The student will receive a mail by email confirming their reservation once all applicable admission requirements have been fulfilled.

 - Basic Neurology